-In addition to the circumstance-specific testing requirements described above in this memo, long-term care facilities are required to perform weekly surveillance testing of all staff who are not fully vaccinated and outbreak testing of residents and staff within 48 hours of a newly identified case pursuant to DPH Guidance: Updates to Long-Term Care Surveillance Testing.
+In addition to the circumstance-specific testing requirements described above in this memo, long-term care facilities are required to perform weekly surveillance testing of all staff and outbreak testing of residents and staff as soon as possible.
+If the long-term care facility, identifies that the resident or staff member's first exposure occurred less than 2 days ago, then they should wait to test until 2 days after any exposure, if known, pursuant to DPH Guidance: Updates to Long-Term Care Surveillance Testing.

-As outlined in the checklist in Appendix B, once a new case is identified in a facility, following the requisite outbreak testing, long-term care facilities should test all residents and staff every three days on the affected unit until the facility goes seven days without a new case or a DPH epidemiologist directs otherwise.
-In addition, facilities should immediately test any symptomatic resident or staff member or newly exposed resident or staff member.
+As outlined in the checklist in Appendix B, once a new case is identified in a facility, following the requisite outbreak testing, long-term care facilities should test all residents and staff every three days on the affected unit until the facility goes seven days without a new case and then once per week until the facility goes 14 days without a new case unless a DPH epidemiologist directs otherwise.
+In addition, facilities should immediately test any symptomatic resident or staff member.
 The facility may use the BinaxNOW test kits to perform testing described in this paragraph, consistent with DPH Guidance: BinaxNOW Rapid Point of Care COVID-19 Testing for Long-Term Care Facilities.